Dragon Ball Z: Budokai 3: World tournament

 World Tournament mode allows players to compete against the computer in the World Tournament for prizes or cash.
 Three different levels are available each with varying degrees of difficulty and number of opponents.
 Higher levels provide better prizes.
 The cell games are also available for the first time, and take place in the cell ring.
 In the Cell Games, there are no ring-outs, and fusions are allowed.
 It is possible for up to eight human players to participate, however if more than one is present, no prizes are won at the tournament.

 Dueling

 Dueling mode allows a player to fight the computer at a preset skill level, or two human players to fight each other using any custom skills.
 A player may also watch a fight between two computer fighters.

 Edit skills

 Edit Skills mode is where the player can edit a character's skills, buy skills from the skill shop, or learn how to use skills with the instructions.
 A player may edit skills on either memory card.

+Dragon Arena

 Playable characters

 Budokai 3's character roster includes characters from the following: Dragon Ball, Dragon Ball Z, Dragon Ball GT and Dragon Ball Z Movies.